jbuehl/homealone/docs/README.remote.md

 # Homealone home automation platform remote resource interface

 ### Overview
-Homealone applications can expose their Homealone resources via an interface that is implemented in rest/remoteServer.py.
+Homealone applications can expose their resources via a network interface that is described here.
 This allows a client application to access Homealone objects on other servers.

 ### Requirements
-* Enable distributability of Homealone resource management
+* Enables distributability of Homealone resource management
-* Use a client-server model
+* Uses a client-server model
-* Implement autodiscovery of Homealone services
+* Implements autodiscovery of Homealone services
-* Implement notification of resource configuration changes
+* Implements notification of resource configuration changes
-* Implement notification of resource state changes
+* Implements notification of resource state changes
-* Servers are stateless regarding the interface
+* Servers are stateless in regards to the interface
 * Does not implement a security model

 ### Terminology